 - used for employment reasons, with only incidental non-business use

 - not left overnight at or near to any employee's home

 What about sole traders and partners?

 For sole traders or partners in a partnership, there is no benefit-in-kind charge as there is with directors, therefore there is no tax disadvantage to having a car in the business.
 Business use should be apportioned and then capital allowances calculated accordingly.

 What are the capital allowances on cars?

-- 100% first year allowance for new cars that have a CO2 emission of 50g/km or less.
+- 100% first year allowance for new zero-emissions cars.

-- 18% capital allowance for cars with a CO2 emission more than 50g/km but not exceeding 110 g/km.
+- 18% writing down allowance for cars with CO2 emissions below 50g/km.
 These cars are added to the main pool.